 Who Pays Transfer Taxes in Arkansas: the Buyer or the Seller?

 The state of Arkansas does not assign the transfer tax to the buyer or seller of a piece of property.
 The official information from the state's website simply states that the tax is “levied on each deed, instrument, or writing by which any lands, tenements, or other realty sold shall be granted, assigned, transferred, or otherwise conveyed.”

-Although common in other states, there does not seem to be an exemption to this tax in the state of Arkansas.
+Although common in other states, there does not seem to be an obvious exemption to this tax in the state of Arkansas.
 Some states allow the transfer of ownership between family members without having to pay the transfer tax, but it is not clear whether this is the case for Arkansas residents.
 If you're attempting to transfer property within the family, consider reaching out to a local government office to see if an exemption would be possible.